-Ms. Lawson has written and lectured on a broad array of employment-law issues, including wage-and-hour law, wrongful termination, leaves of absence, retaliation, discrimination, remote working arrangements, and employee disability rights.
+Ms. Lawson has written and lectured on a broad array of employment-law issues, including wage-and-hour law, sick leave, wrongful termination, leaves of absence, retaliation, discrimination, remote working arrangements, and employee disability rights.

 Ms. Lawson lives with her husband and two daughters in Piedmont and, since 2011, has served as a member of that city’s Civil Service Commission, which hears disputes between the City and its employees.

 Click to see our Notable Representations.